G-Mapper: Learning a Cover in the Mapper Construction: Background

 \section{Background}

-This section is devoted to reviewing the Mapper construction in \secref{mapper} and statistical tools used in our proposed algorithm (the $G$-Mapper algorithm) to tune the cover parameter.
-We focus on the cover constructed from a set of points in $\R$.
-The central idea is to form cover elements (intervals) around points that appear to be normally distributed.
+This section is devoted to reviewing the Mapper construction and statistical tools used in our proposed G-Mapper algorithm to tune the cover parameter. \secref{mapper} describes the Mapper construction and we focus on a cover constructed from a set of points in $\R$.
+The central idea of our algorithm is to form cover elements (intervals) around points that appear to be normally distributed.
 In order to test if a set of points in an interval follows a Gaussian distribution, we apply the Anderson-Darling test that we explain in \secref{anderson-darling}.
-If the statistical test indicates the points do not follow a Gaussian distribution, we split the interval into two intervals using a Gaussian mixture model reviewed in \secref{gmm}. \secref{g-means} describes the $G$-means clustering inspiring our $G$-Mapper algorithm.
+If the statistical test indicates the points do not follow a Gaussian distribution, we split the interval into two intervals using a Gaussian mixture model reviewed in \secref{gmm}.
+In \secref{g-means}, we describe the G-means clustering algorithm that inspires our G-Mapper algorithm.
+10pt